2026 Canadian Economics Olympiad:

 Students can find success using any resource(s), whether it’s class notes, Youtube playlists, an AP review book, a university textbook, MIT OCW online course material, or a MOOC, to list a few possibilities.
 However, for those who are unsure where to start, the following resources were popular among past CEO competitors:

-From MIT OCW, courses 14.01 (https://ocw.mit.edu/courses/14-01-principles-of-microeconomics-fall-2018/) and 14.02 (https://ocw.mit.edu/courses/14-02-principles-of-macroeconomics-spring-2014/) would nicely complement the AP Micro and Macroeconomics material, but these lectures go beyond what you need to know for CEO and IEO.
-Course 14.54 (https://ocw.mit.edu/courses/14-54-international-trade-fall-2016/) on International Trade goes way beyond what you need to know.
-Course 14.12 (https://ocw.mit.edu/courses/14-12-economic-applications-of-game-theory-fall-2012/) is an introduction to Game Theory in the Economics context: it is a very good course but also covers much more than you will need for this Olympiad.
+From MIT OCW, courses 14.01 (here in the classroom or here for independent study) and 14.02 (here) would be just right for someone who aims for the gold medal at the CEO (in fact, 14.02 goes a bit beyond what you need to know).
+Course 14.54 (here) on International Trade covers all important aspects but goes beyond what you need to know for both CEO and IEO.
+Course 14.12 (here) is an introduction to Game Theory in the Economics context: it is a very good course, but also covers more than you will need for this Olympiad.